 Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

-In addition to some useful tips – like how to reduce multitasking, improve communication, and maximize downtime, for instance – a whole host of tools exist, too; each with the aim of helping you improve workplace processes.
+In addition to some useful tips, like how to reduce multitasking, improve communication, and maximize downtime, a whole host of tools exist, each to help you improve workplace processes.

 No doubt, Slack and Basecamp are two of the biggest, boasting nearly twelve million users between them.
 And while their popularity is a testament to their effectiveness in the workplace, you may be undecided on whether or not they’re the right solution for your enterprise.
 That’s because, like any tool, Slack and Basecamp come with both pros and cons.